Andorem/NotifyUser/README.md

 The `volume` determines how loud or quiet the alert noise will be when mentioned or pinged.
 100 corresponds to full volume.

 The `pitch` determines how high or low pitched it will sound.
 1 represents the noise's normal range of pitch.
-Feel free to experiment, but it might be best left alone.

 ### Tweak player mentions